bob123456678/TrainControl/Readme.md

             - Alt+comma/period, Alt+semicolon/colon will now jump to the first/last key mapping page
             - QWERTY/QWERTZ/AZERTY keyboard options moved to the menu bar
     - Fixed bug where "Large" track diagrams would not always render correctly
+    - Fixed bug where deleted/edited locomotives would persist in the autonomy graph UI

 * v2.2.7 [9/14/2024]
     - In the graph UI, added a context menu shortcut to add an edge to the last left-clicked node